-- (ii) During the year ended July 31, 2007, 553,000 options at an approximate weighted average price of \$0.78 were exercised for total cash proceeds of \$431,000.
-Contributed surplus amounts of \$153,671 related to these options were consequently transferred to the share capital account. - (iii) During the year ended July 31, 2007, 507,102 agent options at \$0.90 per share were exercised for total cash proceeds of \$456,392.
-Contributed surplus amounts of \$132,186 related to these options were consequently transferred to the share capital account.
-One-half share purchase warrant was attached to each share received in the exercise of options, giving rise to 253,551 warrants.
-These warrants were to expire if unexercised by November 12, 2007 and had an exercise price of \$1.30 per share. - (iv) During the year ended July 31, 2007, 1,016,957 warrants were exercised at \$1.30 per share for total cash proceeds of \$1,322,044. - (v) On September 6, 2007, the Company completed a non-brokered private placement of 1,563,000 units issued at \$1.60 per unit, resulting in gross proceeds of \$2,500,800.
-Each unit consists of one common share and one-half of one common share purchase warrant.
-Each whole warrant entitles the holder to purchase one additional common share for a period of eighteen months at a price of \$2.00 per share.
+- (i) On September 6, 2007, the Company completed a non-brokered private placement of 1,563,000 units issued at \$1.60 per unit, resulting in gross proceeds of \$2,500,800.
+Each unit consisted of one common share and one-half of one common share purchase warrant.
+Each whole warrant entitled the holder to purchase one additional common share for a period of eighteen months at a price of \$2.00 per share.
 The Company paid a finder's fee equal to 5% of the gross proceeds of the sale of the shares and issued to the agent non-transferable warrants to purchase shares equal in number to 5% of the units sold (78,150) under the private placement with the same terms.
-The estimated fair value of agents' warrants granted was determined to be \$22,122 (approximately \$0.28 per share), using the Black-Scholes option pricing model (note 10(d)).

-The amounts assigned to the share and warrant portions of the units have been allocated proportionately based on the share price at the issuance date and the warrant value determined using the Black Scholes option pricing model with the assumptions detailed in Note 10(d).

-(vi) On December 20, 2007, the Company completed a private placement of 2,156,300 units issued at \$1.60 per unit, resulting in gross proceeds of \$3,450,080.
+The estimated fair value of agents' warrants granted was determined to be \$22,122 (approximately \$0.28 per warrant), using the Black-Scholes option pricing model (note 10(d)).
+The amounts assigned to the share and warrant portions of the units were allocated proportionately based on the share price at the issuance date and the warrant value determined using the Black-Scholes option pricing model with the assumptions detailed in Note 10(d). - (ii) On December 20, 2007, the Company completed a private placement of 2,156,300 units issued at \$1.60 per unit, resulting in gross proceeds of \$3,450,080.
 Each unit consists of one common share and one-half of one common share purchase warrant.
 Each whole warrant entitles the holder to purchase one additional common share for a period of twenty four months at a price of \$2.10 per share.
 The Company paid a finder's fee equal to 7% of the gross proceeds of the sale of the shares and issued to the agent non-transferable warrants to purchase shares equal in number to 7% of the units sold (150,941) under the private placement with an exercise price \$1.60 per share.
 Legal and other share issuance costs amounted to \$77,849.
-The estimated fair value of agents' warrants granted was determined to be \$96,850 (approximately \$0.64 per share), using the Black-Scholes option pricing model (note 10(d)).

-The amounts assigned to the share and warrant portions of the units have been allocated proportionately based on the share price at the issuance date and the warrant value determined using the Black Scholes option pricing model with the assumptions detailed in Note 10(d).

-(vii) During the year ended July 31, 2008, 70,000 options at a weighted average price of \$0.79 per share were exercised for total cash proceeds of \$55,000.
-Contributed surplus amounts of \$32,441 related to these options were consequently transferred to the share capital account.
+The estimated fair value of agents' warrants granted was determined to be \$96,850 (approximately \$0.64 per warrant), using the Black-Scholes option pricing model (note 10(d)).
+The amounts assigned to the share and warrant portions of the units have been allocated proportionately based on the share price at the issuance date and the warrant value determined using the Black-Scholes option pricing model with the assumptions detailed in Note 10(d). - (iii) During the year ended July 31, 2008, 70,000 options at a weighted average price of \$0.79 per share were exercised for total cash proceeds of \$55,000.
+Contributed surplus amounts of \$32,441 related to these options were consequently transferred to the share capital account. - (iv) During the year ended July 31, 2008, 131,838 agents' options at a weighted average price of \$0.90 per share were exercised for total cash proceeds of \$118,655.
+Contributed surplus amounts of \$34,367 related to these options were consequently transferred to the share capital account. - (v) During the year ended July 31, 2008, 1,408,380 common share purchase warrants and 313,042 agents' warrants were exercised at \$1.30 per share for total cash proceeds of \$2,237,848.